 I’d be lying if I said my intention in creating these flourless brownie cookies/brookies (aka: a new version of the brown butter brownie cookies were solely altruistic.
 Second to the brownies themselves, brownie cookies are my favourite thing to make and to eat.
 Tomorrow won’t be the first time I have eaten a brownie cookie for a pre-breakfast snack, if you feel me.
 Something else you should feel, however, is that this a win win-situation.
 The result of my willingness for ‘extra experimentation’ (read: desire for breakfast snacks) is these flourless brownie cookies.

 Yes, I have made gluten free brownie cookies before.
 However, catering to different niche diets is my favourite thing to do, given that I adhere to so many.
 Currently, my SIBO is flaring up and my tolerance for grains and starches is at an all time low.
 So, while the original recipe caters to gluten free and the Bushfire relief E-book caters to grain free, this recipe caters to both.
 It is gluten free, grain free, starch free AND nut free.
 They are made without xanthan gum and are low lactose.
-At this point, the only tag missing is vegan.
-Which is fine, because I have a recipe for which I am currently working on.
-Brownie cookies for everyone!
+At this point, the only dietary missing is vegan.
+Which is fine, because I have a recipe for vegan, gluten free brownie cookies here.

 I use my Kitchenaid for these brownie cookies.
 It makes life easy.
 You could also try using a hand beater, and although I haven’t tested it I’m sure it would be fine.